NSAPH-Data-Platform/dorieh/doc/TestingWorkflows.md

     pip install dorieh

-## Testing AQS workflow

-### Before running the test
+## Before running any test

 Tests write significant amount of logs, therefore we recommend running them in a temporary scratch directory.

 First, create a scratch directory:

-    mkdir -p scratch/aqs
+    mkdir -p scratch/testxx
-    cd scratch/aqs
+    cd scratch/testxx

 You will also need to create a database connection file, see [](DBConnections) for details and examples.

 Further we assume the following environment variables: